HOME OF THE CREATIVITY MACHINE

 The IEI Blog is now open for discussion of new business ventures and opportunities!

-Details - When a neural network expert talks about training a net, what he or she means is that a very cleverly contrived computer algorithm is being used to 'mathematically punish and reward' the connection weights within that neural net, forcing it to accurately absorb memories and complex relationships inherent within its training patterns.
-Typically, these training algorithms, based upon partial differential equations, take the form of an explicit algorithm that is readable by a neural network savvy computer programmer.
+Details - When a machine learning expert talks about training a net, what he or she means is that a very cleverly contrived computer algorithm is being used to adjust the signs and magnitudes of the connection weights therein, allowing it to accurately absorb memories and complex relationships inherent within its training patterns.
+Typically, these training algorithms are readable by a neural network savvy computer programmer.
 Note that once the trained neural network is detached from this training algorithm, the network can no longer be trained, and hence cannot adapt to new data within its environment.

 IEI neural networks break this paradigm completely in that no human-invented mathematics are involved.
 We simply combine an untrained neural network (i.e., a trainee) with a network that has learned by example how to train another net (i.e., a trainer).
-Furthermore, we weave trainer and trainee networks together so as to create a monolithic neural network that automatically trains when introduced to data.
+Furthermore, we interlace trainer and trainee networks together so as to create a monolithic neural network that automatically learns when introduced to data.
 We may build class templates (i.e., cookie-cutters for more of these self-learning nets) through which we may instantiate hundreds or thousands of these so-called "Self-Training Neural Network Objects" or STANNOs on common PCs.
-Working as a cooperative swarm, these STANNOs may collectively exhaust all potential discoveries concealed within vast databases or even the Internet.
-If, instead of using pre-trained neural networks in the Creativity Machine, we use STANNO modules, we produce a neural architecture that can learn from its own successes and failures.
+Working as a cooperative swarm, these STANNOs may collectively exhaust all potential discoveries concealed within vast databases.
+If, instead of using pre-trained neural networks in the Creativity Machine, we use STANNO modules, we produce a generative neural architecture that can learn from its own successes and failures.

 STANNOs also form the basis of our